-Lack of counter space is up there in terms of tiny-kitchen frustrations.
+Lack of counter space is up there on the list of tiny-kitchen frustrations.
 Even if you've KonMari-ed your kitchen and tucked all your usual space-hogging suspects away, it's possible you'll still come up short.

 Still, it's easier than you might think to increase your work surface area.
 Here are eight solutions in order of difficulty from super simple to more involved (read: some degree of handiness required).

 Audrey's home offers a beautiful example of using a windowsill well, but you don't have to limit yourself to an herb garden.
 If you're lucky enough to have a deep kitchen windowsill, use it to hold carafes, kitchen canisters, cookbooks and all those other things that so often clutter our counters.

 Tour the space: Audrey's Cozy Industrial Soho Apartment at Apartment Therapy